coezbek/office-automation-excel2word-document-properties/README.md

 - Add a way to use a word template from disk rather than embedded into the report.
 - Add handling of cell ranges to be exported nicely.
 - Add a way to update an existing document rather than re-export every time.
+- Support fields which are placed in floating shapes in Word.